 The last two years spent in a pandemic drove many people eastward.
-The move to online work gave employees the opportunity to spread their wings and explore other pastures.
+The move to online work allowed employees to spread their wings and explore other pastures.
 Whether it was taking their work on the road, or seeking new opportunities, many Californians headed out of the state.

 That left a changing housing market to those remaining or finally ready to make their California Dream a reality.
 With low inventory and mortgage rates, the market is booming in The Golden State.
 If it feels a bit overwhelming – don’t give up.
 Your perfect home is out there!
 We’ll help you find the best city for you.

 A list of the best cities in California would never be complete without San Francisco.
 Diverse, vibrant, and culturally rich, SF has won the hearts of many around the globe.
 This city has it all: history, art, architecture, technology, great food and coffee, nightlife, outdoor activities, and so much more, you can find it all in San Francisco.